isomerpages/moe-yiochukangsec/_our-curriculum/Academic Programmes/Mother Tongue Languages.md

                     </div>
                     <div class="isomer-card-description">
                         <p>
-                            To develop students to appreciate the English Language and to nurture them as competent communicators.
+                           To provide authentic learning experiences for students in the learning of MT languages and culture
                         </p>
                     </div>
                 </div>